TosbackCgusBridge-Bot/CGUs-versions/Continental/Privacy Policy.md

 **More Check-in options**
 Check-in is available within 24 hours of departure Flight Number:
 Departure Date:
-Tue., Oct.
-23Wed., Oct.
+Wed., Oct.
 24Thu., Oct.
 25Fri., Oct.
-26 Don't know the flight number?
+26Sat., Oct.
+27 Don't know the flight number?
 To: City or airport: City or airport:
 Change or View Reservations See More Find a Reservation by Confirmation Number Reservation Type: Flight Car Confirmation:
 Last Name:
 MileagePlus Sign In MileagePlus number: